Recovered Bomellida Document Archives

 SUBJECT: SURVEY OF POST-HOLIDAY PUBLIC MEMORY

-Approximately 78% of citizens under the age of 25 could not identify the purpose of the word "Bomellida."
-Most associated the date of January 10 solely with the "Great Blizzard" of four years ago.
+Sociological survey indicates 78% of citizens under 25 could not identify the purpose of the word "Bomellida."

 Page Number: 43